 Foregrounding the cinema apparatus through event curating

-In 2011, he created Cinema Battle, a concept debuted in London for FRINGE!
+In 2011, he created Cinema Battle, a concept debuted on stage in London for Fringe!
 Queer Films and Art Fest, and then exported to Brazil.
 Each Cinema Battle consists of one cinema stream (feature film, short film, video clip, any genres, etc) and three guests curators.
 Each curator picks an extract from a film of his choice with a length between 2-3 minutes for each of the eight topics, and the audiences then selects their favourite in a session lasting approximately 90 minutes.

-He is mad about comics, and he is particularly fond of making independent short films and music videos.
+He is mad about comics, and he is particularly fond of making independent narrative films and music videos.
 As a curator, he loves low-budget movies and backstage stories.
 He has profound admiration for his fellow film professionals, an he he gives preference to films that foreground the cinema apparatus for his events.

 You can get in touch with Tiago Di Mauro through email@example.com.

 The Man who Surprised Everyone (Tchelovek Kotorij Udivil Vseh)